I Lost My Heart to a Starship Trooper

-"I Lost My Heart to a Starship Trooper", sometimes cited as "(I Lost My Heart to A) Starship Trooper", is a 1978 single written by Jeff Calvert and Geraint Hughes of Typically Tropical and performed by Sarah Brightman and Hot Gossip.
-It was the debut of the 18-year-old singer, and reached number six on the UK Singles Chart.
+"I Lost My Heart to a Starship Trooper", sometimes cited as "(I Lost My Heart to A) Starship Trooper", is a 1978 single written by Jeff Calvert and Max West of Typically Tropical and performed by Sarah Brightman and the dance troupe Hot Gossip.
+It was the debut of the 18-year-old Brightman and reached number six on the UK singles chart.